Shiatsu Cave

 What Should I Wear?
 Loose comfortable clothing that will move with you for some of the stretching exercises.

 Soft stretchy cottons are usually better than tight nylon knits.
-Draping techniques will be used if you care to dress down to comfort levels.
-Changing room available with a stack of batik fabric to choose from and wrap in.
+Draping techniques are used if you care to dress down to comfort levels.

 How is shiatsu different from other forms of therapeutic massage & bodywork?